httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 cache implementations take active measures to remove content intelligently when they are out of space, so "it will fill up the cache" is not a valid concern.

+The most common method for specifying freshness is the max-age response directive ({{?RFC7234}}, Section 5.2.2.8).
+The Expires header ({{?RFC7234}}, Section 5.3) can also be used, but it is not necessary to specify it; all modern cache implementations support Cache-Control, and specifying freshness as a delta is both more convenient in most cases, and less error-prone.

 Understand that stale responses (e.g., one with "Cache-Control: max-age=0") can be reused when the cache is disconnected from the origin server; this can be useful for handling network issues.
 See
 {{?RFC7234}}, Section 4.2.4, and also {{?RFC5861}} for additional controls over stale content.